 If you find yourself experiencing emotional numbness during this time, know that that’s actually common.
 Emotional numbness is a potential symptom of depression.
 You may be facing situational depression due to the break-up, but if you find that it’s a concern long-term, you might consider looking into getting professional treatment.

-How you can mend a broken heart: 8 steps
+How to mend a broken heart: 8 steps

 This is one situation where it’s particularly hard to break up, so first, give yourself abundant grace during this time.
 Know that your feelings are valid, and if you need to spend some time crying, do it.
 Studies show that it’s healthy to cry during the healing process.